-DisciplinesEuropean Studies Public Policy Political Science View 6 other Masters in Political Science in Czech Republic
+DisciplinesEuropean Studies Public Policy Political Science View 6 other Masters in Public Policy in Czech Republic

 We are not aware of any academic requirements for this programme.

-International3000 EUR/yearTuition FeeBased on the original amount of 3000 EUR per year and a duration of 24 months.
+International3000 EUR/yearTuition FeeBased on the tuition of 3000 EUR per year during 24 months.

-EU/EEA3000 EUR/yearTuition FeeBased on the original amount of 3000 EUR per year and a duration of 24 months.
+EU/EEA3000 EUR/yearTuition FeeBased on the tuition of 3000 EUR per year during 24 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.